 - 2.1 The application seeks planning permission to erect two warehouse buildings, which would be accessed via an extended Thomas Dachser Way.
 The first of these would be located to the north east of the site and would have a maximum height of 14.9m and a floor space of approximately 35,840 square metres.
 This building would be served by 286 car parking spaces (including 14 spaces for use by those with disabilities), parking for 72 lorries and storage for 40 bicycles.
 The warehouse would also include ancillary office accommodation and a gatehouse.
 The second warehouse would be sited to the south west of the site and would have a similar height to Unit 1.
-This element of the development would also feature an ancillary office building in addition to parking for 100 cars (including five spaces for use by those with disabilities), parking for 18 lorries and storage for 20 bicycles.
+This element of the development would also feature an ancillary office building in addition to parking for 100 cars (including five spaces for use by those with disabilities), parking and storage for 20 bicycles.
 The floor space of this particular unit would 11,176 square metres. - 2.2 Both warehouses would feature a variety of ancillary structures typically associated with commercial developments, including smoking shelters, electrical substations and security fencing. - 2.3 It is proposed that bunding be constructed between the buildings and the northern, eastern and south eastern boundaries of the site in order to provide some screening from the highway and Great Houghton village.
 The bunding has a varied height of between 8m and 13m.
 In addition, the bunding would have a varied form in terms of the top ridge and the gradient.
 The bunding would be supplemented by additional landscaping. - 2.4 The positioning of the bunding is such that the aforementioned footpath would need to be diverted.
-Assuming this application is successful, a further application would need to be made pursuant to Section 257 of the Town and Country Planning Act in order to formally achieve this; however, it is necessary as part of this application to consider the merits of the diversion in terms of the impacts on accessibility and amenity. - 2.5 In order to facilitate the development, the existing buildings at Little Norway and Martins Farm would be demolished.
+Assuming this application is successful, a further application would need to be made pursuant to Section 257 of the Town and Country Planning Act in order to formally achieve this; however, it is necessary as part of this application to consider the merits of the diversion in terms of the impacts on accessibility and amenity. - 2.5 In order to facilitate the development, the existing buildings at Little Norway and Martins Farm would be demolished. - 2.6 This application was initially reported to the Planning Committee meeting held on the 26th July, where it was resolved to defer consideration of the application pending the submission of additional information in respect of the impacts of the development on the conservation area, the level of highway mitigation, the economic benefits of the proposal and the assessment of alternative sites.